wrssc/ray_scripts/README.md

 ## Documentation and Help

-With the exception of the library folder, each python file in this script performs a different function in RayStation.
+With the exception of the library folder, each python script in this repository performs a different function in RayStation.
 See the [wiki](../../wiki) for information on what each script does, how it is used, and to see troubleshooting tips.
 If you experience issues with a script or have improvements to suggest please submit an [Issue](../../issues), otherwise contact the script author for questions or feedback.

 ## License